snarfblam/Gift-of-Gifs/README.md

 ----
 Doggo GIF finder: find GIFs of doggos.

 Usage: Click doggo buttons to find doggos.
-Use text box and "Add a Thing!" button to teach the software new doggos.
+Use text box and "Add a dog!" button to teach the software new doggos.
 Click the doggos to make them move.
 Click them again to stifle their excitement.

 Files:
  - /**assets** - Contains everything that isn't index.html